SFPC/sfpc.github.io/uncomputable.md

 - Exhibition: June 20th to June 28th, 2018, 1~6pm.
 - Featuring Cybernetics Library and Cori Kresge.
 - The event is full.
 [Apply to be waitlistd](https://airtable.com/shreKLUM5BDyu2zMi), Limited seating.
+- The talks and performances will be documented with video.
+The video will be available by August, 2018 via SFPC's social media channels.

 ## Uncomputable